Asian Americans see shooting as a culmination of a year of racism

 As soon as Crystal Jin Kim heard about the shooting, she reached out to her mother and father, who immigrated to the United States from Korea.
 In a text, she urged them “to be safe, to be careful, and to pray.”

-She thought about rescheduling one of their upcoming doctor appointments, and she worried about her mother going to work at a small business in the Atlanta area — she asked that the type of business not be named in this article for fear of her mother being targeted.
+She thought about rescheduling one of their upcoming doctor appointments, and she worried about her mother going to work at a small business in the Atlanta area — she asked that the type of business not be named for fear of her mother being targeted.

 “Since I was a kid I’ve heard racial slurs yelled at me or my parents, or witnessed my parents being treated as if they were stupid because their English isn’t perfect, even though my mom’s English is really good,” said Kim, a second-generation Korean American.
 “Those small moments really add up.
-I don’t think we’ve ever spoken up against those small moments … It’s easier to try not to think about it, or to try to let it go.
+I don’t think we’ve ever spoken up against those small moments. . . .
+It’s easier to try not to think about it, or to try to let it go.
 To try to bury the hurt.”

 People have leaned out of cars to scream “Asian!” at her, she said, and she has gotten comments about how she must like Jackie Chan, the Hong Kong martial artist and actor.
 As an Asian woman, she said men often ascribe characteristics to her that don’t reflect her personality — that’s she’s a pushover, or soft-spoken.